-- 1. This approved show is being held and judged under the rules and regulations of The American Iris Society as set forth in the latest edition of the Handbook for Judges and Show Officials and any subsequent rules and regulations approved by The American Iris Society Board of Directors.
-These rules and regulations may not be violated. - 2.
-Accredited judges of The American Iris Society will judge all entries in the Horticulture Division(s).
+1. This approved show is being held and judged under the rules and regulations of The American Iris Society as set forth in the latest edition of the Handbook for Judges and Show Officials and any subsequent rules and regulations approved by The American Iris Society Board of Directors.
+These rules and regulations may not be violated.

+2. Accredited judges of The American Iris Society will judge all entries in the Horticulture Division(s).
 Judges' decisions will be final.
 Any award may be withheld at their discretion.

-3. Entries will be received from to on [time and date] 4.
-Judging will begin at . [time and date].
+3. Entries will be received from date and time to date and time.

+4. Judging will begin at date and time.

-- 5. Only specifically authorized personnel will be allowed in the show area during judging. - 6.
-The Classification Committee may divide, sub-divide, combine or create groups as necessary. - 7.
-Youth exhibitors (persons under 19 years of age) may enter exhibits in the Youth Horticulture Division or the Open Horticulture Division but not both, in the same show. - 8.
-Show judges are not permitted to exhibit in the show.
+5. Only specifically authorized personnel will be allowed in the show area during judging.

+6. The Classification Committee may divide, sub-divide, combine or create groups as necessary.

+7. Youth exhibitors (persons under 19 years of age) may enter exhibits in the Youth Horticulture Division or the Open Horticulture Division but not both, in the same show.

+8. Show judges are not permitted to exhibit in the show.
 [This is the preferred statement.
 However, a local Show Committee may decide that judges and/or members of their immediate families are permitted to exhibit.
 The Show Schedule should explicitly state this, and under what circumstances.]

 However, in emergency situations, the show chair can allow a qualified judge with exhibits to judge the show.

-damage to exhibits. possible care but is not responsible for loss of 10.
-Exhibits will remain in place until All exhibits must be removed by on [time and date]. [time and date].
+9. The Show Committee will exercise all possible care but is not responsible for loss or damage to exhibits.

+10. Exhibits will remain in place until date and time.
+All exhibits must be removed by date and time. -----